cJoshLo/GameWebsite/README.md

 # GameWebsite
-A website I made of Valorant Streamers  and the game
+A website deticated to promoting the top streamer on Twitch of the video game Valorant.

+This website talks about what the game is and link to the top rated players streams.